aaronli04/object-permanence/README.md

   --pca-dim 256
 ```

-6. Batch-enrich all generated detection JSONs:
+Batch all generated detection traces:

 ```bash
 for json in experiments/results/detections/*_detections.json; do